yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-tables.md

 type: docs
 ---

 The following instructions are for performing DDL operations (such as creating, altering, or dropping tables or partitions) on databases in [manually configured](../async-transactional-setup/) transactional xCluster replication.
-For instruction on making DDL changes in a database-level setup, see [Making DDL changes](../async-transactional-setup-dblevel/#making-ddl-changes).
+For instruction on making DDL changes in a semi-automatic setup, see [Making DDL changes](../async-transactional-setup-dblevel/#making-ddl-changes).

 When making DDL changes, the statements must be executed on both the Primary/Source and Standby/Target and the xCluster configuration must be updated.